-- 1. Accountable to tax and fee payers of Texas.
-The Authority supports this statewide objective by conducting its operations in a manner that displays the highest ethical standards, encourages the personal and professional development of its employees and the implementation of sound financial management practices through the issuance of debt obligations for the state. - 2.
+- Accountable to tax and fee payers of Texas.
+The Authority supports this statewide objective by conducting its operations in a manner that displays the highest ethical standards, encouraging the personal and professional development of its employees and issuing debt obligations for the state using sound financial management practices. - 2.
 Efficient such that maximum results are produced with no waste of taxpayer funds, including the elimination of redundant and non-core functions.
-The core function of the Authority directly supports this statewide objective as the agency serves as the primary debt issuer for over 23 client agencies, and possesses the expertise necessary to access financial markets to achieve significant savings to Texas taxpayers.
-Debt issuance consolidation through the Authority eliminates unnecessary redundant functions and services within each of the Authority's client agencies, resulting in significant cost savings to the state.
+The core function of the Authority directly supports this statewide objective as the agency serves as the primary debt issuer for several client agencies, and possesses the expertise necessary to access financial markets to achieve significant savings for Texas taxpayers.
+Debt issuance consolidation through the Authority eliminates unnecessary redundant functions and services within each of the Authority's client agencies, resulting in significant cost savings to the State.

-As the state's broadest central debt issuer, TPFA has expertise and adaptability to respond to the state's needs to finance both self-supporting and non-self-supporting debt in either general obligation or revenue financing mode as directed by the legislature.
-Furthermore, the Authority is experienced in financing brick and mortar projects, major equipment purchases, public health initiatives and risk management initiatives.
+As the State's central debt issuer, TPFA has expertise and adaptability to respond to the State's needs to finance both self-supporting and non-self-supporting debt in either general obligation or revenue financing mode as directed by the legislature.
+Furthermore, the Authority is experienced in financing brick and mortar projects, major equipment purchases, public health project grants, unemployment insurance and risk management initiatives.

-TPFA's bond fund management activities including the timely and accurate payment of debt service payments to bond holders; and compliance with bond covenants, Internal Revenue Service and other regulatory authority regulations is essential to the maintenance of the State's "AAA" credit rating and its ability to borrow at the lowest possible cost.
+TPFA's bond fund management activities including the timely and accurate payment of debt service obligations to bond holders.
+Compliance with bond covenants, Internal Revenue Service and other regulatory authority regulations is essential to the maintenance of the State's "AAA" credit rating and its ability to borrow at the lowest possible cost.

 3. Effective in successfully fulfilling core functions, measuring success in achieving performance measures and implementing plans to continuously improve.
-The Authority utilizes a number of financing techniques to manage over \$3 billion in outstanding debt by issuing both long term fixed rate debt and short term variable rate debt and timely refunding outstanding debt to achieve the lowest overall cost of borrowing, which results in debt service savings to the taxpayers of the State.
+The Authority utilizes a number of financing techniques to manage over \$3.2 billion in outstanding debt by issuing either long term fixed rate debt or short term variable rate debt, and by timely refunding outstanding debt to achieve the lowest overall cost of borrowing, which results in debt service savings to the taxpayers of the State.

 - 4. Providing excellent customer service.
 The Authority's customers consist of client agencies on whose behalf the Authority provides financing.
 The Authority provides the highest quality service to meet the needs of each client agency as validated in its Report on Customer Service. - 5.
 Transparent such that agency actions can be understood by any Texan.
-All financing decisions made by the Authority are decided in open meeting and minutes of those meetings are available on the Authority's website.
+All financing decisions made by the Authority are decided in open meeting, the minutes of which are available on the Authority's website.
 Further, the Authority's website includes all significant debt related polices and provides links to all offering documents issued since 2000.
 The Authority also regularly reports information relating to all financings to the Bond Review Board, which publishes such information, along with data from other State debt issuers, in a consolidated and easily understandable format.
-Additionally, the Authority's bond activity and related offering documents are accessible on the Electronic Municipal Market Access system, or EMMA, the official repository of the Municipal Securities Rulemaking Board for information on virtually all municipal bonds.
+Additionally, the Authority's bond activity and related offering documents are accessible on the Electronic Municipal Market Access system ("EMMA"), the official repository of the Municipal Securities Rulemaking Board for information on virtually all municipal bonds.